FelixOnline/v2/content/articles/2013-6-20-complaints-on-the-rise.md

 subtitle: >
   Upward trends as 2012 is a record year for complaints
 date: "2013-06-20 23:39:53 +0100"

 # Attributes from Felix Online V1
 id: "3725"
 old_path: /news/3725/complaints-on-the-rise
 aliases:
  - /news/3725/complaints-on-the-rise
+imported: true
+comments:
+ - Anon If Labour manages to successfully implement policy and thats the big if given past performance and the attitudes of their coalition partners then I dont expect National to roll it back  Their position has always been about avoiding the political cost to themselves and maximising it for Labour than anything else  And I think ACT will be the same Dunne even more soInsider Treasury seems to be deliberately underestimating the cost of credits  The level of emissions depends on what assumptions you make especially around the effects of policy at least the current batch are a little more transparent in what we should expectAs for overhyping our credit previous governments seem to have made a genuine error in calculating our baseline which led them all to believe that we would be in credit Labour can hardly be faulted for using the numbers MfEs experts gave them in 2001  2002  Their policy was significantly weaker than necessary as a result but it was based on the information they

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true